-Soccer for Success is the U.S. Soccer Foundation's out-of-school time program proven to help children establish healthy habits and develop critical life skills.
-Led by trained coach-mentors, the program teaches soccer and healthy lifestyles in a fun and safe environment where students can thrive.
-The U.S. Soccer Foundation has partnered with the Independent Health Foundation to operate Soccer for Success throughout Western New York.
+Soccer for Success is the U.S. Soccer Foundation's innovative youth development program that uses soccer as a tool to combat childhood obesity and promote healthy lifestyles for children in low-income communities.
+The U.S. Soccer Foundation has partnered with the Independent Health Foundation to operate Soccer for Success throughout the City of Buffalo - providing children in grades K-8 with free after-school programming.